 - "On the back seat, on top of the flowered tote, are two bed pillows." - A back corner of the tote crosses underneath a corner of one of the raised pillow edges, which means the tote could have been shoved across the back seat.
 This is of interest for sequencing in the death theories and whether or not the pillows were moved after the car crashed.
 The surveillance video taken at Goodwill earlier in the day shows Yarmolenko offering her pillows to a worker for donation, but Goodwill doesn't accept pillows, so the worker refused them, and Yarmolenko returned them to the back seat of her car.

 - “She wanted to make a difference in the world and that’s how she lived,” her roommate told me.
 Other friends remembered her as “the best human being I’ve ever met . . . the most beautiful soul in the universe . . . an advocate for social justice.” - For a public interview, friends and family would naturally want to relate their fondest memories of Yarmolenko, which is great.
 When considering the case, multi-faceted testimony becomes of interest.
-A friend claimed by email to the author of this site that Yarmolenko tried to buy prescription Xanax from her while in Alaska the previous summer.
+A friend claimed by email to the author of this site that she was unimpressed with Yarmolenko's behavior and treatment of her boyfriend in Alaska the summer of 2007 and that Yarmolenko had tried to buy prescription Xanax from her while there.
 The author of this website has received messages from several people who knew Yarmolenko well who have said she was "mopey" and "may have been very depressed" but "quickly learned to cover it up."
 Several independent sources have related to the author of this website that Yarmolenko attempted suicide more than once prior to her death and was hospitalized at least once for hurting herself.
 A key set of records that remains elusive are Yarmolenko's medical records documenting the previous suicide attempts and hospitalization for self-harm.
 These were supposedly obtained by the defense during pre-trial preparations for Neal Cassada but were not used as evidence in Carver's trial.
 It is interesting that several people who knew Yarmolenko have reported to this author the same things that several defense case workers told the Cassada and Carver family members prior to 2011, so this author assumes there must have been some way for them to have learned this.

 - "He told them the bindings around Ira’s neck would have caused her to lose consciousness within seconds.
 He didn’t think she could have tied all three before passing out." - This is important in determining whether the death was a suicide or a homicide.
 Medical Examiner Dr. Chris Nguyen's claim that Yarmolenko couldn't have tied all the ligatures is inconsistent with publications documenting suicidal strangulation, but Dr. Nguyen actually allowed for the possibility later in his testimony, "After a victim loses consciousness from pressure from a ligature, for whatever reason the pressure or the tension is loosened somewhat and some blood flow is able to return and flow back into the brain.
 Yes, that is possible that the victim may attain some level of consciousness again."
-Dr. Nguyen's comments during trial also reveal that he was confused about the order of the ligatures.
-He thought the hoodie drawstring had been tied first which is disproved by scene photos showing the ribbon loosely tied underneath the top two ligatures.
-The fact that the ribbon was loosely tied first adds to the amount of time before blood flow would have been restricted by the final two ligatures.
+Dr. Nguyen's comments during trial also reveal that he may have been confused about the order of the ligatures.
+He thought the hoodie drawstring had been tied first which appears to be contradicted by some scene photos showing the ribbon loosely tied underneath the top two ligatures.
+Had the ribbon been tied first, that would have added to the amount of time before blood flow would have been restricted by the final two ligatures.
 Read more questions about Dr. Nguyen's assessments on our research page.

 - "Why else would she go to such a remote spot?
 How would she have known to go there?
 They interviewed her roommates, friends, ex-boyfriends, co-workers." - News reports from early in the investigation quoted Yarmolenko's brother Pavel Yarmolenko saying he didn't think his sister even knew where Mount Holly was located.
 There are rumors indicating that Yarmolenko frequented the Mount Holly area, though, including one from a married couple who attended church with some of the Carver family members had seen Yarmolenko's car in front of them at a stop sign in Mount Holly with its "Coexist" bumper sticker on the back driver's side two weeks before her death.
 See our timeline page for more information on Yarmolenko's rumored movements in Mount Holly prior to her death.

 - ". . .
 She donated large burlap coffee bags full of belongings at 10:33." - Actually in addition to the bags full of items, Yarmolenko also donated a backpack and attempted to donate two pillows which Goodwill refused.
 She donated six armloads total, not including the pillows.
 The author of this website has viewed the Goodwill surveillance video from start to finish.
-The point is that it was a substantial donation for an apartment dweller, and finals week had only just begun.
+The point is that it was a substantial donation for an apartment dweller, and her finals exam week had only just begun on the Monday she made the donation.
 She was not scheduled to move back to Chapel Hill for several more days.

 - "Police had no evidence the fishermen killed Ira, but the fact that they were so close and claimed not to have heard anything aroused their suspicion." - The fishermen said they had heard a scraping noise, but they weren't sure what it was and thought might be a road scraper.
 Interstate 85 noise intruded into the fisherman's hearing range, as The Charlotte Observer author noted in Chapter 1 of her series.
+An airport is also nearby with airplanes passing overhead roughly every five minutes.
 At the time of Yarmolenko's death, there was a lot of construction and people at the top of the embankment, which leaves one to wonder why police weren't suspicious of the construction workers not claiming to have heard anything, either, but in fact they never interviewed any of the construction workers.